University of Arkansas: Greek life

+There are dozens of fraternities and sororities on campus.
+31% of University of Arkansas students participate in Greek life.

 Traditions

 Senior walk

 The names of University of Arkansas students, starting with the first senior class of 1876, are carved into one of the concrete walkways or sidewalks on campus.
-This tradition was started by the 1905 graduating class of students, who drew their names into the walkway in front of Old Main, the oldest building on campus.
-Following classes added their names for more than a decade and then the university took over responsibility for adding new classes, as well as adding the names of students who graduated prior to 1905.
+This tradition was started by the 1905 graduating class of students, who drew their names into the walkway in front of Old Main.
 Through most of the 20th century, the names were impressed in wet cement using brass letters.
-As the campus grew, and the graduating classes got bigger, the operation became unduly time-consuming.
-In 1986, the university's physical plant developed a special machine called the "Senior Sand Hog" to engrave the thousands of names required each year.
-In 2013, Facilities Management found an accelerated level of weakening and crumbling of the first 50 years of Senior Walk.
-In 2020, to preserve the walk, the university replaced the original Senior Walk with high-grade monumental concrete, reinforced with steel bar, and the names were sandblasted in their original handwriting.
-The original sections of Senior Walk will be placed in Old Main for preservation of history.
+In 1986, the university's physical plant developed a special machine to engrave the thousands of names required each year.
+In 2020, to preserve the walk, the university replaced it with high-grade monumental concrete, reinforced with steel bar, and the names were sandblasted in their original handwriting.